rajnathsah/rajnathsah.github.io/_pages/about.md

 ## Developer

-I'm an application developer who is passionate about open source technology, database application and problem solving.
-In my free time, i exlore technogy and put in my own words in blog.
+I'm an application developer who is passionate about open source technology, automation, database application and problem solving.
+In free time, i explore technology and put in my own words in blog.
 Some of the technologies i enjoy working with includes Python, Flask, Oracle Database and Shell Scripting.

 ## Blogger